 The population in this study were tax collection officers, totaling 50 people.
-The method used to collect samples is called "probability sampling with simple random sampling," where each member of the population has the same tendency to be selected as the sample, and each member of the population is given a unique number as the next sample.
-The Slovin formula determines whether the number of samples is the same as the number of people present.
-Based on the existing population, where the entire population is representative, the researcher considers to have criteria by the market segmentation used by the researcher.
-The selection of an error rate (e) of 1% in the Slovin formula to determine the sample size is based on the researcher's considerations, which refer to the following factors:
+The method used to collect samples is called "probability sampling with simple random sampling" where each member of the population has the same tendency to be selected as the sample and each member of the population is given a unique number as the next sample.
+To determine whether the number of samples is the same as the number of people present, the Slovin formula is used.
+Based on the existing population, where the entire population is representative, the researcher considers to have criteria that are in accordance with the market segmentation used by the researcher.
+The selection of an error rate (e) of 1% in the Slovin formula to determine the sample size is based on the researcher's considerations which refer to the following factors:

-- Representativeness: The main goal of sampling is to ensure that a randomly drawn sample is representative of the population as a whole.
-Using an error rate of 1%, the sample taken can cover sufficient variation in the population and provide results that represent the general characteristics of the population. - Cost and Efficiency: Taking samples from the entire population will require large resources, both in terms of time, effort, and cost.
-Using a larger error rate will reduce the number of samples that need to be taken, thereby reducing costs and increasing efficiency in research.

-• Tolerance for Error: The error level accepted in research may vary depending on the context and objectives of the research.
-In some cases, an inaccuracy in sampling of up to 1% is still considered acceptable and provides reliable results for making valid conclusions.
-So, the calculation is as follows:
+- Representativeness: In sampling, the main goal is to ensure that a randomly drawn sample is representative of the population as a whole.
+By using an error rate of 1%, it is hoped that the sample taken can cover sufficient variation in the population and provide results that represent the general characteristics of the population. - Cost and Efficiency: Taking samples from the entire population will require large resources, both in terms of time, effort, and cost.
+By using a larger error rate, the number of samples that need to be taken will be smaller, thereby reducing costs and increasing efficiency in research. - Tolerance for Error: The level of error accepted in research may vary depending on the context and objectives of the research.
+In some cases, an inaccuracy in sampling of up to 1% is still considered acceptable and still provides reliable results for making valid conclusions.
+So the calculation is as follows: